OceanOutcomes/ocean-outcomes/news/_posts/2025-12-10-human-rights-day-decent-work-global-fisheries.md

 **In honor of Human Rights Day,** we recognize recent progress, highlight where collective action is emerging, and reaffirm our commitment to the individuals who spend months or years at sea with no access to communication, enabling conditions to access their rights, or basic services.

-*> “These days, sustainability isn’t just about protecting fish stocks or the ecosystems.
-It’s also about **making sure the people** working in the tuna industry **are treated fairly and with dignity.**” - Dooyhun Park, Korean Fisheries Senior Manager*
+> **“These days, sustainability isn’t just about protecting fish stocks or the ecosystems.
+It’s also about making sure the people working in the tuna industry are treated fairly and with dignity.” - Dooyhun Park, Korean Fisheries Senior Manager**

 ###A Changing Landscape for Human Rights in Fisheries